mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 the runtime node selector is used.
 If a specific `executor_node_selector` is defined, it takes precedence.
 A merge with precedence is then performed with the project and MLRun config levels.

-This logic becomes part of the Spark CRD, ensuring that it is consistently applied during the job execution.

 ### Best Practice

 Node selection is often used for assigning jobs/pods to GPU nodes.
 But not all jobs/pods benefit from a GPU node.
 For example:
-- A Databricks “helper” pod runs in a Spark service on Databricks and doesn’t follow the node-selector (and doesn't benefit from being assigned to a GPU node).
+- With Databricks, the node selector is only relevant for the "helper" pod running in the MLRun Kubernetes cluster,
+and it behaves similarly to how node selectors are applied in Kubejob.
+It does not affect the actual Databricks cluster, which is not based on Kubernetes and does not run in our cluster: node selectors have no significance in that context.
-- A Spark Function includes an executor and a driver; the driver does not benefit from a GPU node.
+- A Spark function includes an executor and a driver; the driver does not benefit from a GPU node.

 ### SDK configuration